Offensive-Penetration-Security/T-Ops/README.md

 - start all the necessary services (i.e. cockpit, docker, etc.)
 - start all docker containers via docker-compose (honeypots, nms, elk, etc.)

-The T-Pot project provides all the tools and documentation necessary to build your own honeypot system and contribute to our [Sicherheitstacho](https://sicherheitstacho.eu).
+The T-Ops project provides all the tools and documentation necessary to build your own honeypot system and contribute to our [Sicherheitstacho](https://sicherheitstacho.eu).

-The source code and configuration files are fully stored in the T-Pot GitHub repository.
-The docker images are preconfigured for the T-Pot environment.
-If you want to run the docker images separately, make sure you study the docker-compose configuration (`/opt/tpot/etc/tpot.yml`) and the T-Pot systemd script (`/etc/systemd/system/tpot.service`), as they provide a good starting point for implementing changes.
+The source code and configuration files are fully stored in the T-Ops GitHub repository.
+The docker images are preconfigured for the T-Ops environment.
+If you want to run the docker images separately, make sure you study the docker-compose configuration (`/opt/tpot/etc/tpot.yml`) and the T-Ops systemd script (`/etc/systemd/system/tpot.service`), as they provide a good starting point for implementing changes.

-The individual docker configurations are located in the [docker folder](https://github.com/dtag-dev-sec/tpotce/tree/master/docker).
+The individual docker configurations are located in the [docker folder](https://github.com/telekom-security/tpotce/tree/master/docker).

 <a name="requirements"></a>
 # System Requirements